UTSA-CS-3443/Flat-Earth/README.md

 ### Configuring and running on eclipse:

--Open FlatEarth file tree
+--Open FlatEarth file tree
 right click build.gradle
 gradle > refresh gradle project (you need Internet access for this) should start downloading dependencies, let it finish
 -----------------------
--Click Run menu option at the top run > run configurations in the window, select the "arguments" tab in working directory section, click workspace
+--Click Run menu option at the top run > run configurations in the window, select the "arguments" tab in working directory section, click workspace